sudtanj/IPTV/README.md

 # IPTV Playlist Repository

 This repository contains an IPTV playlist in M3U format, along with automation scripts and GitHub Actions for quality control and reporting.
+This script is for research and personal study purposes only.
+Do not use for rebroadcasting or commercial purposes.

 ## Features
 - **M3U Playlist**: `index.m3u` with Indonesian and international TV channels, movies, kids, and sports sections.